Carbon River: Natural history

 The Carbon River valley receives about 70 to 90 in of rain per year, resulting in a temperate rain forest environment.

 Natural hazards

 Floods

 Flooding occurs frequently in the upper Carbon River valley.
 In 2006, a major flood resulted in the river forming new stream channels and in the process washing-out a portion of the Carbon River Road.
 The road is the main entrance to the northwestern part of Mount Rainier National Park.
-Part of the road essentially became a new channel of the river.
+Part of the road became a new channel of the river.
 Other parts of the road were washed away.

 As of 2008, the Carbon River Road was closed to motorized access at the entrance station.
 That added almost 11 mi round trip for any hikes that formerly began at the Ipsut Creek Campground.
 The Ipsut Creek campground is permanently closed to vehicle camping, and requires a back country camping permit for overnight use.
 Flood and/or high water conditions continue to represent dangers to users and can occur with little warning.